-Why is the CF Syndicate in AMR the answer?
+Why is the CF AMR Syndicate the answer?

 To break the impasse on developing effective antimicrobial drugs for people with CF, MDC and the Trust believe that if they can overcome common barriers that are faced in the development of new antimicrobial drugs, then the rest will follow – bringing drugs that outwit the bugs in the CF lung to the clinic sooner.
 If the researchers can be successful in treating CF lung infections, then the same approaches may be able to be applied to tackle infections in general.

-What progress has the CF Syndicate in AMR made so far?
+What progress has the CF AMR Syndicate made so far?

-The CF Syndicate in AMR also aim to provide a louder voice to demonstrate the need for this type of research and attract more research funding to continue this work.
+The CF AMR Syndicate also aim to provide a louder voice to demonstrate the need for this type of research and attract more research funding to continue this work.

 More detail on why there aren't more antimicrobial drugs to treat cystic fibrosis